 - Hit your pay before it hits your hands.
 Some people just can’t resist the call of cashing in a crisp new paycheck.
 If you’re one of these people (be honest), contact your human resources department and ask about setting up a payroll deduction directly into your savings account.
 If you can’t touch the money, it won’t run away from you.

 - Slash, cut, and save.
 This is where I get mean and tell you there’s money leaking out of your life — you just need to know where to find it.
 Downgrade your TV package, cancel that gym membership, and try any of these 50 Ways to Save $1,000 a Year to make that emergency fund a reality.
 You have the money, you just have to want to save it.

 Got another strategy that works?
 Go ahead and share your thoughts in the blog comments.
 There are a lot of ways to trick your mind into saving — let’s hear yours!

-Step Five: Ne pas toucher.
+Step Four: Ne pas toucher.

 That’s French for: Do not touch.
 If you’re an English speaker, then you’re not allowed to tap your emergency fund either — unless it’s a REAL emergency.
 And a shoe sale is not a Squawkfox-sanctioned four-alarm emergency (even though I do love shoes).

 An emergency is an unforeseen circumstance that leaves you up the creek without a paddle.
 Since you have that life preserver (your emergency fund) you won’t tap your credit cards and drown in debt, you won’t miss a mortgage payment, and you’ll have some wiggle room to rejig your budget until the emergency passes.
 And when you’re back on your feet, it’s time to start saving again to replenish your emergency fund.